nixon-voxell/UnityTTS/README.md

-# End to end Speech Engine In Unity
+# Text to Speech In Unity

 > Important!
 The current model (fastspeech) does not work well with short phrases. (e.g. "hi", "how are you", etc.)